 A letterhead is a piece of stationery that has a printed heading consisting of a person’s or organization’s name, address, and oftentimes even contact information.
 The most common size is the standard paper 8.5″ x 11″.

-Used by professionals in various industries, company letterheads are essential anytime you need to send out a printed letter in the mail.
+Used by professionals in various industries, company letterheads are essential anytime you need to send out printed correspondence in the mail.
 Perfect for official information, formal company notices, internal use for legal notices, and even documents requiring signatures, like authorizations and NDAs.
 Educational institutions like schools and universities often use letterheads for acceptance or rejection letters, or to send letter announcements to parents of the student body, just to name a few instances.
 Credit card companies use letterheads any time they send out an official notice to their cardholders.
 Insurance companies send correspondence out whenever there’s information about a given claim.
 We could keep going, but you get the idea.
 Letterheads are universal!

 Why are letterheads important in the professional world?

-Creating a custom letterhead is so easy that anyone could do it.
-Our letterheads are printed on a specific 70 lb paper stock that is compatible with any laser or inkjet printer, which is why this product is perfect to stock up in bulk and use for any given letter.
+Learning how to make a letterhead is so easy that anyone could do it.
+Our letterheads are printed on a specific 70 lb paper stock that is compatible with any laser or inkjet printer, which is why this product is perfect to stock up in bulk and use for any given correspondence.
 Here are some helpful tips to consider when you’re creating your own letterhead.
 Make sure to read until the end to discover a letterhead template you can use and edit for free!

 1. Keep it simple